Abuse: a plan to escape

 10. Create a fake trail

-Make calls using your usual phone to women’s shelters or hotels that are far away from where you will be going.
+Make calls using your usual phone to women’s shelters or hotels far away from where you will be going.
 If you have the funds, you can even pay for a hotel with a shared credit card, and receive a booking confirmation on a monitored email address.

 11. Get the law on your side